lyzl2010/SWAT4LS_2017_Hackathon/DBN_BreastCancer_TensorFlow/README.md

-# Deep Belief Network for TCGA BRCA genomic, transcriptomic and clinical data
+# Deep Belief Network for genomic, transcriptomic and clinical data
 TCGA BRCA is a catalogue of genetic mutations responsible for breast cancer.
 The TCGA BRCA project in the [GDC Data Portal](https://portal.gdc.cancer.gov/repository?filters=~%28op~%27and~content~%28~%28op~%27in~content~%28field~%27cases.project.project_id~value~%28~%27TCGA-BRCA%29%29%29%29%29) consists of more than 27,000 files from 1,098 cases (patients).
 These files are categorized into 13 different data types, 9 of those can be accessed publicly, while the remaining 4 are controlled.
 This project will only used public-access files.

 This project will create a prediction of breast cancer patient status with multimodal Deep Belief Network (mDBN) using their genetic and clinical data.
 To be specific, there are three predictions that can be done, which are